TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 ## Basic navigation

 You should be able to navigate through the world intuitively using your mouse:

 - Drag the mouse while holding RMB to move around.
 - Use your mouse wheel to zoom in or out.

+You can use keyboard to do the same:

+- Press your arrow keys to move around.
+- Press - to zoom in and = to zoom out.

-- Whatever movement you make, holding Shift will make it faster, whereas holding left Alt will make it slower.
+Whatever movement you make, holding Shift will make it faster.
+Holding left Alt will make it slower.

 Remember that if you get lost exploring the map, simply press HOME to return to the origin of the map (x = 0, y = 0, zoom = 100%).